 Drag.
 Politics.
-Social Media.
 Cosplay.
 Bears.
 Sex.
-Equality.
-Identity…It seems that the cultural forces at play in the world today have created the perfect storm for a gay art explosion.
+Identity.
+The cultural forces at play today have created the perfect storm for a gay art EXPLOSION!!

 Which is a great thing!